 AppLocker Processes and Interactions

-This topic describes the process dependencies and interactions when AppLocker evaluates and enforces rules.
+This topic for the IT professional describes the process dependencies and interactions when AppLocker evaluates and enforces rules.

 How policies are implemented by AppLocker